jharrison12/AssessmentSystem/README.md

 <h3>Students</h3>

 A model that represents a student instance.
 The student model includes a first name, last name and a student identification number (i.e. Lnumber).
 Student instances can be deleted or edited, but this is highly discouraged.

+<h3>Standards</h3>

+A model that represents standards associated with rubric rows.
+The user can choose more than one standard per row or they can choose none.